Forecast-it/react-virtualized-dnd/README.md

 | onDragStart      | function | no           | Function fired on drag start.
 Returns the draggableId of the dragged element.                                               |
 | dragAndDropGroup | string   | yes          | Unique identifier for the drag and drop group the context uses                                                              |

+The placeholder ID can be used to determine where to place the dragged element on drag end.
+The placeholderID returns the string "END_OF_LIST" if dragged below the last element of a droppable.

 #### Props

 | **Prop**         | **Type** | **Required** | **Description**                                                                   |